 A map of two verticals—travel loyalty and travel credit cards

 Some shoppers are comparing trip locations, for example, weighing the pros and cons of a family trip to Hawaii versus Costa Rica.
-Consumers are also comparing travel loyalty programmes, hunting for the best vacation deal.
-Travel loyalty is a term that refers to the benefits and rewards that travellers can earn by being loyal to a specific airline, hotel, or travel company.
+Consumers are also comparing travel loyalty programs, hunting for the best vacation deal.
+Travel loyalty is a term that refers to the benefits and rewards that travelers can earn by being loyal to a specific airline, hotel, or travel company.
 They’re designed to encourage customers to book more travel with the same provider, and to reward them with free flights, hotel stays, upgrades, and other perks.

 Some people are brand agnostic when looking for a credit card to use for travel.
 Others know the brand they’d like to use for their next trip.
 Travel credit cards offer rewards or benefits for travel-related expenses.
 From earning points or miles that can be redeemed for flights, hotels, car rentals to saving money on foreign transaction fees and currency conversion rates, and more—the benefits are vast.

 Cross-shopping consumers offer unique targeting possibilities to both travel advertisers and credit card advertisers

 The Microsoft Advertising research shows that shoppers for both Travel and Financial Services tend to embark on more extensive journeys—1.5 months, encountering rich ad formats with increased exposure.